-BT 634-GK Jesus and the Old Testament (3)
+BT 634-GK Jesus and the Old Testament (3-1T)

-BT 634-HB Jesus and the Old Testament (3)
+BT 634-HB Jesus and the Old Testament (3-1T)

 Throughout the New Testament, Jesus is described in terms of the Old Testament.
 Yet how the New Testament uses the Old Testament creates profound interpretive questions.
 This course will examine how the New Testament uses the Old Testament to describe key aspects of Jesus' life, death, and resurrection.
 Exploring the original contexts of these Old and New Testament passages will suggest new ways to understand the continuing impact of Jesus' depiction for the Church today, for our spiritual lives, and for the world.
-GK and HB courses will also include a lab, 1 hour per week.